EyasuTeshome/shifttracker/interview-prep/create-first-version-of-cover-letter.md

 **Apply what you've learned**

-1. Select a company you would like to apply to.
-This can either be a dream company or a company that has recently posted a job listing on a job board. **Do not** use a placeholder company (like "Company XYZ")**.
-You must** select a specific, real-world company with a development-related current job opening.
-2. Take 5 minutes to pick 1-2 reasons you are excited about applying to **this specific company**, ensuring that your reason(s) is focused enough that it **could not** be used for any company in the world.
-If needed spend an additional 5-10 minutes doing research, in order to find details to support your reasoning. **Remember that you will be applying to this company at the end of this lesson; the more focused/personalized your introduction, the better.**
-3. Take 10-20 minutes to write an introduction using the curriculum above.
+1. Take 10-20 minutes to write an introduction using the curriculum above.

 ## Plan and write your first supporting paragraph